geisslersebastian/adtf3_video_toolbox/README.md

 The ADTF Video Toolbox is a hobby project containing filter for processing Videostreams.

+---
+**NOTE**
+The code just a bunch of fast written code snippets.
+Please wait for revision (style, memory leaks, ...)
+---

 This includes:

 ## A set of OpenCV filter